conda/conda-libmamba-solver/docs/dev/sharded.md

 URL hashes.
 A `has_<format>` remembers if a channel has shards, or not.
 If `has_shards` is `false` then we wait 7 days after `last_checked` to make another request looking for `repodata_shards.msgpack.zst`.
-The same system remembers whether a channel provides `repodata.json.zst`, and stores the `ETag` used to refresh the cache.
+The same system remembers whether a channel provides `repodata.json.zst`, and stores `ETag` and `Last-Modified` used to refresh the cache.

 ```
+...
 "has_shards": {
     "last_checked": "2025-10-15T17:19:44.408989Z",
     "value": true